metrosystems-cpe/ustress/readme.md

 ```

-## analyze generated data.
+## analyse generated data.

-it was designed to generate percentile statistics and not detect 503 ( application code for timout error ) :)
+it was designed to generate percentile statistics and not detect 503 ( application code for timeout error ) :)

-### analyze-data.sh
+### analyse-data.sh
 ```
 find . -type f -name "*.json" | while read file; do \
 printf " >>> file: %s\n" $file; \